 - AWS Comprehend to measure the sentiment of the sentence

-- AWS Elasticsearch for storing data
+- AWS Elasticsearch to store resultant data

-The following code uses boto3 library for connection with Elasticsearch service and gives us the ability to fire queries on the database.
+The following code uses boto3 library for connection with Elasticsearch service and gives us the ability to fire queries on the database:

-Documents in elasticsearch are as below.
+Documents in elasticsearch are listed below: